Resident Safety Program

 Each residential student receives in their apartment and bathroom specific guidance on how to keep their residence hall clean and to cook appropriately to mitigate potential fire emergencies.
 Additional guidance is in the Residential Student Handbook.
 We strongly encourage all students to read the guidance placed in their space and take part in keeping their community safe.

 Although we strive to prevent emergencies, accidents and incidents do occur on university campuses.
 George Mason University strongly encourages all university students, residents or otherwise, to be familiar with emergency response procedures.
-The Environmental Health and Safety Office and University Police have a mobile application available for students with Android or Apple (iOS) smartphones that provide information on how to report emergencies and actions that should be taken in the event that an emergency occurs.
-More information can be found on ready.gmu.edu.
+The Environmental Health and Safety Office and University Police have Rave Guardian, a campus safety mobile application that enhances preparedness and safety on-campus using interactive features and allowing students to create a virtual network of friends, family and campus safety personnel.
+The application is available to all students with a university email address for free through the iTunes store or the Google Play store.
+For more information on the Rave Guardian app, click here.

 Staff – Housing and Residence Life